nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.

-The model handling is implemented in :file:`src/model_handler.c`, which uses the :ref:`dk_buttons_and_leds_readme` library to detect button presses on the board.
+The model handling is implemented in :file:`src/model_handler.c`, which uses the :ref:`dk_buttons_and_leds_readme` library to detect button presses on the development kit.

 If the model is configured to publish to a unicast address, the model handler calls :c:func:`bt_mesh_onoff_cli_set` to turn the LEDs of a mesh light device on or off.
 The response from the target device updates the corresponding LED on the mesh light switch device.